devhliu/DoseCalcs-Gui/docs/source/GUI.rst

 .. image:: /images/InsWin.png

-It can be opened from menu items or from the menubar.
+The "Installations" window can be opened from menu items or from the menubar.
 Follow the next steps:

-- Install the DoseCalcs-Core package requirement, either by choosing the directory paths of already installed packages or installing them by clicking on the "Download", "Generate", and "Install" buttons for each package and following the instructions;
+- Install the DoseCalcs-Core package requirement (the packages CMAKE, Prerequisites, and Geant4 are essentials) by clicking first on the "Installations" button, which shows the list of packages to be installed.
+For each package, click on "Generate", The installation commands will be generated automatically in the "Input" text field, and the user can modify and add other commands.
+Then, click on "Save" below the "Input" text field.
+Finally, the "Install" button will execute the installation commands saved for that package in "Terminal", Follow "Terminal" if an inout is required to continue the installation;

-- Choose the DoseCalcs-Core directory, check configurations and library paths (Geant4 and CMAKE are required; other packages such as DCMTK, MPI, and ROOT are used if you are selected for the building process) that will be considered in the building process;
+- Choose the DoseCalcs-Core directory, which is in the DoseCalcs downloaded source directory (i.e., ../../DoseCalcs/core), check configurations (checkbox) and library paths (Geant4 and CMAKE are required; other packages such as DCMTK, MPI, and ROOT are used if the user checked their checkbox for the building process) that will be considered in the building process;

 - Click on the "Generate" button to generate the building CMAKE command.
-You can edit the text of the command shown in the "Input" field and save the generated command by clicking on "Save" below the "Input" text field.
+You can edit the text of the commands shown in the "Input" field and save the generated command by clicking on "Save" below the "Input" text field.

-- Click on the "Build" button to build the DoseCalcs-Code, and the building process output will be shown in the "Terminal" field.
+- Click on the "Build" button to build the DoseCalcs-Core, and the building process output will be shown in the "Terminal" field.

+- Click on "Download DoseCalcs Supplementary Files" to download the ICRPDATA and PreDefinedGeometry files to the PackagesAndFiles directory.
+These files are used in simulation inputs if the user will use the pre-defined DoseCalcs geometries and ICRP radiation data files for the radiation source.

-- Don't forget to save the input paths used in the building process to the [Config] file by clicking on the "Save Data To Config File" button.
-Then you can use the same configuration each time you want to build DoseCalcs-Core.
+- Don't forget to click on "Check Paths" at the top of the "Installations" window to check what packages are installed and are known by DoseCalcs-Gui, which are the library paths used in the DoseCalcs-Core building process and also will be used in the simulation process.
+After checking, save these paths to the [Config] file (/../DoseCalcs_install/PackagesAndFiles/Config) by clicking on the "Save Data To Config File" button.
+Then you can use the same configuration each time you want to re-build DoseCalcs-Core.

 .. .. _InsWinForDownload: